-Affected infants appear normal at birth, but his health gets progressively worse.
-However, some children are born with clubfoot or develop hydrocephalus in the first year of life.
-The main manifestations are: immune deficiency (manifested by recurrent infections, particularly in the first ten years of life), skeletal anomalies (multiple disostosis, mild to moderate scoliosis and deformation of the sternum), hearing impairment (sensorineural hearing loss of moderate to severe), progressive disorder of mental functions and speech, and often, periods of psychosis.
+Affected children appear normal at birth, but their health progressively worsens.
+In some cases clubfoot is observed and they develop hydrocephalus in the first year of life.
+The main manifestations are: immune deficiency (leading to recurrent infections, especially in the first ten years of life), skeletal abnormalities (defective ossification, mild to moderate scoliosis and sternal deformities), hearing impairment (hearing loss), progressive impairment of mental functions and speech.

-Disorders of motor functions include: muscle weakness, joint abnormalities and ataxia.
+At the motor level, patients with alpha-mannosidosis often show muscle weakness, joint abnormalities and ataxia.